Home | Civic Education

 - 11th grade: Moot Court and Mock Trials

 A 12th grade Legal Research and Writing course is still in development.

-We also hosted participants in several internship programs for law students and high school students in our New York City courthouses during the summer of 2016.
+We also host participants in several internship programs for law students and high school students in our New York City courthouses during the summer months.
 These included the Sonia & Celina Sotomayor Judicial Internship Program, whose high school interns were placed in judges' chambers and attended weekly seminars on practical topics such as college applications, career exploration and cyber-security, as well as legal research training in our law libraries, other law-related skills, and legal history.

 Further projects for the 2016-2017 academic year include collaboration with the New York City Department of Education on the enhancement and implementation of judiciary and law-related aspects of the general social studies curriculum, through commentary on draft materials and the development of components that will enhance students' understanding of the role of the courts, particular legal issues, and significant historical events, and collaboration in a summer professional development program for teachers in the Albany area.